Which iPod Should I Buy for Audiobooks?

 It’s not a lot, but especially if you want to use the device while exercising, this can be nice.

-The iPhone 3GS is still on the market, and it’s free.
-The iPhone 4 is still available for purchase, and costs $100 less than the cheapest iPhone 4S model, which might also seem like a good deal.
+Older iPhones are still on the market, and they can be free with contract.
+The iPhone 5C is new and a great device, and costs less than the iPhone 5S, which might also seem like a good deal.

-Get the iPhone 4S.
-The iPhone 4S has a faster processor, more memory, a much better screen (than the 3GS), a much better camera, and a host of other improvements.
-You’re going to spend way more money on your two years of wireless phone service than on the hardware; getting the top-of-the-line iPhone 4S is definitely worth it.
+Get the iPhone 5S.
+The iPhone 5S has a faster processor, more memory, a better screen, a much better camera, and a host of other improvements.
+(You’ll be surprised how quickly you expect TouchID everywhere.)
+You’re going to spend way more money on your two years of wireless phone service than on the hardware; getting the top-of-the-line iPhone 5S is definitely worth it.

 If you’re happy with your current provider, and they offer the iPhone, you should stick with them.
 The iPhone gets reception similar to, if not better than, other smartphones.
 Your experience shouldn’t change.

 Living in San Francisco, I suffered with AT&T for years because I wanted the iPhone more than I wanted to make calls.
 (I don’t actually like to talk on the phone.)
-When I got my iPhone 4S I switched to Verizon, and their coverage is—in my experience—far better.
+I switched to Verizon two years ago, and their coverage is—in my experience—far better.
 AT&T was always pretty good when I traveled, but here in SF, it was bad both at home and at work, and that was the end of that.

 What Size (Capacity) Should I Get?